haeramkeem/k8s-baremetal/K8s-Exerci c97d9/2 Structur 38f03.md

 ## Object

 - **Kubernetes Objects** are persistent entities in the Kubernetes system
+    - The expression *persistent entities* do not mean that the object can’t be destroyed
+    - It means the object can be destroyed and it happens quite often, but every time an object is destroyed that object is recreated
+    - So, the object which u specified always exists, but it doesn’t have to be the same object as the first creation
 - Kubernetes uses objects to represent the state of your cluster
 - And almost every object has two nested fields: `spec` and `status`
 - `spec` is the *desired state*: u have to specify it when u creates the object